-All our DXAs are performed in accordance with a stringent “Gold-standard” protocol.
+All our DXA scans are performed in accordance with a stringent “Gold-standard” protocol.
 This assures our DXA scans are consistent from one patient to the next.
-To understand why this is so important or discover more about what to expect from a DXA, you can use this short but informative guide on DXAs at London Imaging Centre.
+To understand why this is so important or discover more about what to expect from a DXA, you can use the short but informative guide below .
+Call us on 020 7042 1888 for further advice or information.

 What is a DXA scan?